MABelanger/mailatt/README.md

 # mailatt

 The first objective of this package comes from the need to get a daily backup of my email with attachments.
-Let's say you need to back up a database every day and send a compressed file to the same email, several times as a cron job.
+Let's say you need to back up a database every day and send a compressed file to the same email, several times a week as a cron job.

 At this point with this package, you must transpile into ES5.
 So, to use it, fallow the 3 steps.